 Rice pudding — arroz con leche — is a classic South American dessert that has its origins in Spain and came to us from the colony time.
 But every country has it owns version of this classic.
-Today, I’ll show you a truly Venezuelan rice pudding.
+Today, I’ll show you a truly Venezuelan arroz con leche.

 For me, food is way much more than a pretty picture an a brief moment of tasting yummy stuff.
 For me, food is a story of love.
 Really, love? — that sound like a cheesy soap opera intro — Absolutely yes, because my grandma always taught me that the best way to show love for someone it was to cook for them.

 In my house, if you were sick, the answer was chicken soup.
 You had a cold? the answer was a hot chocolate.
 Were you celebrating an important moment in your life? the answer was a party full of tequeños.
 Were you feeling lazy and unmotivated? the answer was a mountain of pancakes to cheer up your breakfast.

 That was my home.
 That way my grandma taught us to share every moment.
 Eating something scrumptious and thanking God for those moments with our loved ones.